Apply for the Regular Property Tax Deferment Program

 - Physician Certification Form (FIN 58) (PDF), completed and signed by physician.

-Sometimes it can take us several months to process applications due to the need to gather necessary information.
+It can take us several months to process applications due to the need to gather necessary information.
 You may not get a response from us about your application until after the property tax due date.
 We will contact you by mail or email if further documentation is required to support the application.

 - You pay your current year’s property taxes in full